Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Effect of Hyperparameter Choices

 \textbf{Typical Training Time.} It is clear that RigL also heavily suffers from the unreliable exploration.
 As $\Delta T$ decreases, the test accuracy of RigL presents a trend of rising, falling, and rising again.
 Compared with the random-based growth, RigL receives larger gains from the reliable parameter exploration and also a larger forfeit from the unreliable exploration.
 These differences are potentially due to that RigL grows new weights with high gradient magnitude, which leads to a faster loss decrease when the exploration is faithful, but also requires a higher $\Delta T$ to guarantee a faithful exploration as the weight with large gradients is likely to end up with high magnitude, resulting in a large pruning threshold.

 \textbf{Extended Training Time.} For RigL, we choose $\Delta T = 4000$ to ensure the reliable exploration (the performance of RigL with a smaller $\Delta T = 1500$ is much worse as shown in Appendix \ref{app:rigl_1500}).
 We can see that RigL also significantly benefits from an increased $R_s$.
 Surprisingly, although RigL achieves higher accuracy than the SET with a limited training time, it ends up with lower accuracy than SET with a sufficient training time.
 From the perspective of $R_s$, we can see that the $R_s$ of RigL is much smaller than SET, indicating that gradient weight growth drives the sparse connectivity into some similar structures and in turn limits its expressibility.
 On the contrary, random growth naturally considers the whole search space to explore parameters and has a larger possibility of finding better local optima.
 Similar results are also reported for sparse Recurrent Neural Networks (RNNs) in \citet{liu2021selfish}.
+However, similar results are not shared with large-scale architectures on large datasets.
+For instance, RigL achieves better performance than SET with ResNet-50 on ImageNet.
+This result is reasonable since the dense gradients help RigL easily find the most promising weights at each sparse connectivity update.
+In contrast, it would take a much longer time (high $R_s$) for SET (random weight growth) to discover these promising weights within large-scale architectures, especially at high sparsities.